 Training : The Biology of Child Poverty

-The course typically lasts an hour and includes time for teachers to discuss how the learning can be incorporated into the school setting.
+The course lasts up to an hour and includes time for teachers to discuss how the learning can be incorporated into the school environment.

 Feedback from Deputy Head, Cristina King, St Luke's Primary School, East London